Abdul2/documentingservicesandAPIs/README.md

  - Other support resources (forums, contact forms, etc.)

-### Tooling
+## Tooling

-There are number of tools to document service and API descriptions.
-Before making a decision, you need the consider your minimum must have features.
+There are a number of tools to document service and API descriptions.
+Before making a decision, you need to consider your minimum must have features.
 Below is a short list to get you started.

 Basic tooling requirements are: